flowerbug/convert_academic/README.md

   Read through the script it is largely meant to be self evident and self documented.
 The LICENSE file is provided to make sure you have the full text of that.

   Some parameters are set up for the defaults of how I use it here.
 You can edit to adjust them to suit your own set up.

+  The approach used in this script can be adapted to convert any version of the hugo academic theme to another as long as you can identify which changes in what files need to be made.

 # To Install for a Linux/Posix Type System